davaya/openc2-jadn/jadn-v2.0.md

 #### 4.3.2.3 Array

-The Array structured type defines a list of elements where each element has a position and an individual type:
+The Array structured type defines a list of individually typed elements where each element has a position:
-* The [FieldId](#413-compound) identifies the position of each element, numbered sequentially starting at 1.
+* The [FieldId](#413-compound) is the position of each element, numbered sequentially starting at 1.
 * The [FieldName](#413-compound) is a comment that describes each element but is not present in collection values.
 * The [multiplicity](#table-4-4-compound-type-options) semantics is a
 [Sequence](#table-4-2-multiplicity-types-) of values, each with a type and role, commonly referred to as a `struct`.